centau/ecr/docs/api/Registry.md

 - **Details**

-    Removes all components given from all entities that have that compoent.
+    If components are specified, removes all components given from all entities that have that component without destroying the entities.

-    If no components are given, then all entities in the registry will be destroyed.
+    If no components are specified, then all entities in the registry will be destroyed.

 ---

 ### view()

-Creates a [`view`](View) for all entities with the specified components.
+Creates a [`view`](View.md) for all entities with the specified components.

 - **Type**